 - Because Series C companies are larger and more established, their risk profile is lower and they will attract large banking, hedge fund and private equity institutions

 - These include retail banks like Lloyds, Barclays and HSBC as well as Evolution Equity, Novo Holdings and FTV Capital.

-Companies that list on the stock market are typically large and complex, although their exist markets for smaller businesses – such as the Alternative Investment Market (AIM) – that want the benefits of an IPO before they reach full scale.
+Companies that list on the stock market are typically large and complex, although there are markets for smaller businesses – such as the Alternative Investment Market (AIM) – that want the benefits of an IPO before they reach full scale.

 The influx of cash that comes with an IPO can go towards growth, acquisition or simply paying off debt.
 Once they have floated, companies can offer their shares as an incentive to attract senior recruits or as a part-payment method for companies they want to buy.

-This is one stage where the earlier investors, as well as the founders and shareholding employees, can see a return on their investment.
-Investors buy shares at IPO in the hope that their value will increase quickly and some of their money will go towards inflating the bank accounts of the top team.
+Investors buy shares at IPO in the hope that their value will increase quickly and some of their money will go towards the salaries of the top team.